Key Takeaway

 Injection Technique

 Improper injection technique (injecting too shallowly, not rotating sites, or using dull needles) increases the frequency and severity of injection site reactions.
-Proper training on subcutaneous injection technique is an essential part of starting therapy.
+Proper training on subcutaneous injection technique is an important part of starting therapy.

 Timing